stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 Fedora includes a small command-line version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
 The package repositories include a number of other editors and IDEs.

+Development environments should be installed with RPMs, rather than Flatpaks.
+Many extensions will not work correctly with Flatpak, because they require access to tools that are installed on the host system.

+### Neovim

 If you would like a modern Vim editor with a good default configuration, [set up Neovim](https://www.stuartellis.name/articles/neovim-setup/).

+### Visual Studio Code

+The Microsoft releases of Visual Studio Code are proprietary software with telemetry enabled by default.
+Use the RPM packages that are provided by the [vscodium](https://github.com/VSCodium/vscodium) project.

+Visual Studio Code requires the library _libXss_, which is provided by the _libXScrnSaver_ package.
+Install this package before you install Visual Studio Code:

+    sudo dnf install libXScrnSaver

+If you would prefer to use Flatpak packages, use [Visual Studio Code OSS](https://flathub.org/apps/details/com.visualstudio.code.oss).

+> Always review the documentation for extensions before you install them.
+Visual Studio Code extensions from Microsoft frequently use telemetry.

 ### Setting The EDITOR Environment Variable